cosmos/sdk-tutorials/voter/index.md

 ### Modify the CLI Transaction

-A user will also be able to interact with our application through a command line interface.
+A poll app user can also interact with your application by using a command line interface.

 The CLI definition is available at `x/voter/client/cli/txPoll.go`.

+For example:

 ```
 votercli tx voter create-poll "Text editors" "Emacs" "Vim" --from alice
 ```

-This command will generate a transaction with "create poll" message, sign it using a private key of `alice` (one of two users created by default) and broadcast it to the blockchain.
+This command generates a transaction with "create poll" message, sign it using a private key of `alice` (one of two users created by default), and broadcast the transaction to the blockchain.

-The modification we need to make is to change a line that reads arguments from the console.
+The modification you need to make is to change a line that reads arguments from the console.

-In the function `CmdCreatePoll`
+In the function `CmdCreatePoll` replace:

-replace

 ```go
 Args:  cobra.ExactArgs(2),